 - For marketing purposes

 The law allows us to use the Personal Information as set out above on the basis that the processing is necessary for the performance of a contract with you, or we are acting in our "legitimate interests", for example, for the purposes of providing goods, services, and support as an effective professional association for our members.

 Where we collect Special Category Personal Data we will not use this except for the purposes of processing your membership, for the performance of your membership contract, and complying with our legal obligations for disciplinary and regulatory reasons.
 As regards medical information, this is for the purposes of considering requests for reasonable adjustments where applicable, to enhance your membership, or to assist when you are sitting exams.
 This is so that we can comply with Health and Safety legislation and for our own legitimate interests, to safeguard our members' wellbeing.

-CII may use your Personal Information to send you marketing communications by mail, telephone or email.
+CII may use your Personal Information to send you marketing communications by mail, telephone (including SMS text message) or email.
 This is necessary for the purposes of the legitimate interests pursued by us, for example, to keep our members updated about products that they might be interested in.
 For situations where you are purchasing goods and services from us, this is for the performance of the contract with you.
 For further information on this, see the 'Your Choices' section of this Data Protection and Privacy Statement.

 Combining Personal Information